 Together with development of different seismic imaging techniques, methods for quantitative estimation of their uncertainty and resolution limits shall be proposed.
 Indeed, this subject is not trivial when facing real-data processing and therefore the issue is often skipped by authors.
-The obvious problem is that the true geological structure is never exactly known, and therefore the model of this structure - derived under given approximation - has no direct reference point to compare.
+The obvious problem is that the true geological structure is never exactly known, and therefore the model of this structure has no direct reference point to compare.
 On the other hand, the resolution and accuracy of the seismic imaging methods are always limited.
 Therefore, it shall bring us to reflection about the potential pitfalls related to over-interpretations during real-data case studies.

-Evaluating the uncertainty of the inversion Sparse OBS deployments combined with traveltime tomography processing techniques lead to a wide range of similar smooth velocity models of the crust, which explain the traveltime data equally well.
+Sparse OBS deployments combined with traveltime tomography processing techniques lead to a wide range of similar smooth velocity models of the crust, which explain the traveltime data equally well.
 In such a scenario, the Monte Carlo random sampling of the model space supported by the estimation of probability density of the model parameters (Korenaga and Sager, 2012) can reduce the null-space of the final models and make the geological interpretation more certain.